thomassuedbroecker/cloud-native-starter/workshop-one-service/1-prereqs.md

 $ ROOT_FOLDER=$(pwd)
 $ docker run -v $ROOT_FOLDER/:/cloud-native-starter -it --rm nheidloff/openshift-workshop-tools:v1
 ```
+_Note:_ With the `--rm` option in the docker run command the container is deleted once you exit.
+This is intended.

-#### Step 2: Inside your running Docker image you can access your the local project
+#### Step 2: Inside your running Docker image you can access your the local github project

 ```
 root@3f46c41f7303:/usr/local/bin# cd /cloud-native-starter/